smartarch/extremexp-llm/patterns.md

 ### List tasks in a parallel (fork-join) block

-Rationale: Can the LLM determine which tasks can run in parallel (inside one particular fork-join block)?
+Rationale: Can the LLM determine which tasks can run in parallel (inside a particular fork-join block)?

-TODO
+*Pattern details to be added.*

 Reference answer: list of tasks

-### Parallel tasks to a task
+### Parallel tasks to a specific task

 Rationale: Can the LLM determine which tasks can run in parallel (to a particular task)?

-TODO
+*Pattern details to be added.*

 ### List all parallel tasks

 Rationale: Can the LLM determine which tasks can run in parallel?

-TODO
+*Pattern details to be added.*

 Reference answer: several lists of tasks that can be run in parallel (open question)